k1te-m/Employee-Directory/README.md

   ## Future Development

   For future development, I would like to implement sort functionality on all fields of the table, along with the ability to search and filter based on the different fields.
 I would also like to implement more advanced CSS to polish the application.
+I would also like to implement hooks and other React tools that we learned about after beginning this project.

   ## Tests